-- Purchase a five-acre site directly across Dakota Ave. from our main building and construct a new engineering and operations center on that site, along with major renovations of our existing facilities.
+- Purchase a five-acre site directly across Dakota Ave. from our main Hayden building and construct a new engineering and operations center on that site, along with major renovations of our existing facilities.
 The site sold, in fact, prior to the completion of our assessment, rendering this option less likely.

-- Construction of a new engineering and operations center at a new location while maintaining our administrative presence at our current location.
+- Construction of a new engineering and operations center at a new location while maintaining our administrative presence at our Hayden location.
 In this scenario, we could lease out the space currently occupied by our engineering and operations departments to another tenant.
 The new facility could be constructed in such a way as to accommodate the alternative below should that be needed in the future.